MrFouss/Boardeo/README.md

-# boardeo
+# Boardeo

-An Android local bulletin board social network
+Boardeo is an Android app that allows you to interact with virtual bulletin boards physically near you.